 The ships living quarters appeared to be in reasonable good order but all of the ships papers except for the Captain’s log were missing.
 The ships clock was not working and its compass had been broken.
 Its lifeboat was also not aboard and a tow rope could be seen trailing in the sea from the stern of the ship.

-A check of the cargo found that 9 barrels of alcohol had been opened and were empty but there were few indications that life on board had not been carrying on as normal.
+A check of the cargo found that 9 barrels of alcohol had been opened and were empty.
+There were few indications however that life on board had not been carrying on as normal.
 The ship was not flying a distress signal and she appeared to have been abandoned in a hurry.

 The Dei Gratia towed the Mary Celeste to Gibraltar where it was inspected by the ports Surveyor of Shipping, John Austin.
 He discovered blood stains in the Captain’s cabin and a knife and unsheathed cutlass.
 There was also a deep gash on the ships railing that appeared to have been made in the recent past, probably by an axe.

 So what could have caused the abandonment of the Mary Celeste in such haste?
-Piracy was at first suspected and Barbary Pirates were still active in the area, though less so than in the past due to the presence of the Royal Navy and the fact that the cargo had remained virtually untouched and the crews valuables remained on board also mitigated against the involvement of pirates.
+Piracy was at first suspected and Barbary Pirates were still active in the area, though less so than in the past due to the activities of the Royal Navy.
+But the fact that the cargo had remained virtually untouched and the crews valuables remained on board seemed to mitigate against the involvement of pirates.

 It is possible that the Mary Celeste had run into a storm and had begun taking on water.
 She was, after all discovered waterlogged.
 But no storms were reported by other ships in the area and Benjamin Briggs had encountered storms before and was too experienced a Captain to panic.
 He would also have known that he would have had a greater chance of survival remaining on board the Mary Celeste than he would in mid-Atlantic in an open boat.